-William Camden was born in London in 1551.
+William Camden was born in London on 2nd May 1551.
 Educated at Christ's Hospital, St. Paul's School, and Oxford University, he began working at Westminster School in 1575 and was appointed headmaster in 1593.

 In his free time Camden travelled the country and eventually published Britannia, a geographical survey of England, Scotland and Ireland.
 This was followed by Annales Britannia (1615), a description of the reign of Elizabeth I.

 Camden also wrote an account of the trial of the conspirators in the Gunpowder Plot and a list of epitaphs in Westminster Abbey.